HOME

 It is interesting to see the evolution of the spelling from Pipere-herge (1086 Domesday Book) through Piperhearge (11th c); Piperinges (13th c); Pyperhage (14th c); Pepper Harrow (16th c to 18th c) and to Peperharo (1610).

 At the time that the Bishop of Winchester had provided a grant to establish the first Cisterian order at nearby Waverley Abbey (1128) a small church, St Nicholas, was established at Peper Harow.
 The site has provided a parish church since before 1301 Little remains today of the original building which is now constructed of local stone rubble with Caen stone dressing.
 The modern church has an 1826 tower and houses three 17th century bells.
-The Victorian architect Augustus Pugin (1803 - 1953) undertook a redesign in the 1840s completely changing the look of the building by introducing a series of different medieval English church styles throughout.
-The church boasts a lych gate and coffin rest which was erected in 1893.
+The Victorian architect Augustus Pugin (1803 - 1853) undertook a redesign in the 1840s completely changing the look of the building by introducing a series of different medieval English church styles throughout.
+The church boasts a substantial lych gate and coffin rest which was erected in 1893.
+The inscription above the gate reads:

 The historian Dr Owen Manning (1721 - 1801), who was the original author of The History and Antiquities of The County of Surrey, was rector at St Nicholas.
 His book, which was unfinished at the time of his death, was completed by William Bray and published in 1814.
 Sir Henry Dalrymple White, who led the charge of the Heavy Brigade at the Battle of Balaclava (1854), is buried in the churchyard.

-There is an ancient yew tree in the churchyard which has been dated to over 600 years old.
 In 1995 local residents formed the Churches Heritage Trust to ensure the upkeep of St Nicholas and St Mary's in nearby Shackleford.
 A severe fire broke out in the church just after midnight on Christmas Day 2007 which took 50 firefighters over an hour to bring under control.
 The brunt of the damage has been borne by the tower, parts of which date back to Norman times, and the 19th century roof of the nave which has been completely destroyed.
-The church's organ also perished in the blaze.
+The church's organ also perished in the blaze and the interior of the church is severely damaged.
 The damage would have been considerably worse if the efforts of the firefighters had not kept the flames from reaching the east end of the church and its altar.
 The font and pulpit survived the blaze, as did the larger stained glass windows.

 The estate has had 40 documented owners since the 11th century many of whom were highly influential figures of their time.
 The longest ownership was of the Brodrick family who took over the estate in 1712 and over the ensuing two hundred years developed the estate to what can be seen today.
-This included the 1765 building of Peper Harow House by the renowned architect Sir William Chambers (1722 - 1796).
-Capability Brown landscaped the estate in 1762-3 and many of the fine trees he planted remain today.
+This included the 1765 building of Peper Harow House by the renowned architect Sir William Chambers (1722 – 1796), much favoured by King George III.
+Capability Brown landscaped the 19 acre estate in 1762-3 and many of the fine trees he planted remain today.

 After the last landed owner Earl Midleton died in 1942 the family broke the estate up into several farms, and property in the outlying villages of Shackleford and Eashing were auctioned in 1944.
 Somerset Farm alongside the bridge of the same name near Elstead was sold to the resident tenant farmer.
 The Canadian Army were headquartered at Peper Harow House during the Second World War with several fortified gun emplacements still in evidence along the riverbanks nearby.